vektra/mockery/CONTRIBUTING.md

 ## Local development setup

 All of the local development tools are go-based and are versioned in our go.mod file.
-Simply call `go download -x` to initialize and download all of our tooling.
+Simply call `go mod download -x` to initialize and download all of our tooling.

 This project uses Taskfile, a better alternative to Makefile.
 Run `task -l` for list of valid targets.